knowit/snappysense/aws-iot-backend/README.md

 process is described in [../UX.md](../UX.md).

 On the backend, data are stored in a DynamoDB database.
-The database is updated by a Lambda when readings arrive at AWS IoT.
+The database is updated by a Lambda when observations arrive at AWS IoT.

 At present (February 2023) there is no convenient UI for database access.
 All work must be done from AWS consoles or from the AWS CLI.
 In the future the UI must allow the registration of things,